Out-of-time-ordered commutators in Dirac--Weyl systems: Introduction

 In this paper, we consider Dirac--Weyl systems in one, two and three dimensions, characterized by linear energy-momentum relation.
 These models are popular not only in the condensed matter physics but possess a rich history in high energy physics as well\cite{Kharzeev2009}.
 As already mentioned, the common property of these systems is the linear energy-momentum dispersion relation and the Brillouin zone contains monopole-like structures called Weyl or Dirac nodes.
 The most famous descendants are carbon nanotubes in one, graphene in two and Weyl-semimetals in three dimensions \cite{Armitage2018,CastroNeto2009}, respectively.
 The low energy excitations are described by massless non-interacting fermions and one of their unique features is that they can host topologically non-trivial states which are robust against small perturbations \cite{Okuyama2018,Hasan2010,Armitage2018}.
 This non-trivial topology shows up in exotic electromagnetic transport phenomena such as topologically protected edge states in zigzag carbon nanotubes in presence of spin-orbit interaction\cite{Okuyama2018}, the quantum spin Hall effect in graphene\cite{Kane2005} or the chiral anomaly \cite{Goswami2013,Vishwanath2013} or the anomalous Hall conductivity in Weyl semimetals \cite{Burkov2011}.

 To obtain the short and late time behavior of the OTOC, we rewrite Eq. (\ref{eq:otocgen}) in a more suggestive way as

 where the first term is the square of the expectation value of the spin commutator and $K(t)$ is the variance of the commutator, i.e. $K(t)=\left\langle\left[W(t),V(0)\right]\right\rangle^2-\left\langle\left[W(t),V(0)\right]^2\right\rangle$.
 In other words, $K(t)$ measures the spreading of the probability distribution of the commutator compared to its expectation value.
 When the commutator as an operator is a c-number, the variance is zero\cite{Dra2017} which means the distribution of the commutator is a Dirac-delta function.
 A finite variance is the first indicator of the broadening of the distribution around the mean value.
 In our case, this indicates how the OTOC, i.e. the expectation value of the square of the commutator differs from the square of the expectation value of the commutator.
-One can in principle also obtain the full counting statistics of the commutator in general by calculating higher moments as $\langle\left[W(t), V(0)\right]^n \rangle$ in a similar way as in Eq. (\ref{eq:otocgen}).
+One can in principle also obtain the full counting statistics of the commutator in general by calculating higher moments as $\langle\left[W(t), V(0)\right]^n \rangle$ similarly to Eq. (\ref{eq:otocgen}).

 In this work, we investigate the short and late time behavior of OTOC in Dirac--Weyl systems.
 In this context, the OTOC was already investigated in interacting graphene\cite{klug} Weyl semimetals\cite{Chen2019} from different approaches.
-We are focusing on the response of a single non-interacting Dirac--Weyl cone which is diagonalizable straightforwardly, thus integrable.
+We focus on the response of a single non-interacting Dirac--Weyl cone which is diagonalizable straightforwardly, thus integrable.
+We focus on the correlators of the spin and density operators, and the former is also directly proportional to the electric current operator in Dirac--Weyl systems.
+These correlators are necessary to characterize the electric and magnetic properties of these systems \cite{Zhou20182}.
 The short time behavior of OTOC gives a universal $t^2$ initial rise from both the square of the expectation value of the commutator and the variance from Eq. \eqref{eq:otocgen2}, though the contribution of the former parametrically is dominant over the latter.
 The late time decay is dominated only by $K(t)$ and depends on the dimension of the system and is independent of the chemical potential.